To have a successful presence on social media, you would need a good marketing strategy.

 Suppose you want to track your followers’ growth rate between September and December.
 On September 1st, you had 10,000 followers, and at the end of December, you had 16,000 followers.
 That means from September to December, you gained 6,000 followers.
 So, your followers’ growth rate would be 37%.

-The easiest social media metrics you should start tracking today is post-reach.
+The easiest social media metric you should start tracking today is post-reach.
 Your post reach will help you understand how far are your posts are reaching

 And most importantly, how big your audience base is.